publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch47/schI/m__us_usc_t10_s802.md

  __Applicability of Uniform Code of Military Justice to Members of the Armed Forces Ordered to Duty Overseas in Inactive Duty for Training Status__

 [Pub.
 L. 109–364, div.
-A, title V, § 551][/us/pl/109/364/s551], Oct.
+A, title V][/us/pl/109/364/dA/tV], § 551, Oct.
 17, 2006, [120 Stat.
 2217][/us/stat/120/2217], provided that:

 > “Not later than March 1, 2007, the Secretaries of the military departments shall prescribe regulations, or amend current regulations, in order to provide that members of the Armed Forces who are ordered to duty at locations overseas in an inactive duty for training status are subject to the jurisdiction of the Uniform Code of Military Justice, pursuant to the provisions of [section 802(a)(3) of title 10][/us/usc/t10/s802/a/3], United States Code (article 2(a)(3) of the Uniform Code of Military Justice), continuously from the commencement of execution of such orders to the conclusion of such orders.”

  __Advisory Committee on Criminal Law Jurisdiction Over Civilians Accompanying Armed Forces in Time of Armed Conflict__

     [Pub.
 L. 104–106, div.
-A, title XI, § 1151][/us/pl/104/106/s1151], Feb.
+A, title XI][/us/pl/104/106/dA/tXI], § 1151, Feb.
 10, 1996, [110 Stat.
 467][/us/stat/110/467], directed the Secretary of Defense and the Attorney General, not later than 45 days after Feb.
 10, 1996, to jointly appoint an advisory committee to review and make recommendations concerning the appropriate forum for criminal jurisdiction over civilians accompanying the Armed Forces outside the United States in time of armed conflict, directed the committee to transmit to the Secretary of Defense and the Attorney General a report setting forth its findings and recommendations not later than Dec.
 15, 1996, directed the Secretary of Defense and the Attorney General to jointly transmit the report of the committee to Congress not later than Jan.
 15, 1997, and provided that the committee would terminate 30 days after the date on which the report had been submitted to Congress.

  __Ex.
 Ord.
 No. 10631.
 Code of Conduct for Members of the Armed Forces__